a multimedia installation

 University of Trieste, TU Delft, Villard d’Honnecourt

 We understand diagrammatisation as a material-discursive process that reconfigures our relation to the world, exploring latent potentials within an associated milieu and suggesting a broader set of relations connecting multiple environments – spaces and times.
-A diagram is deterritorialised, not bound to a particular territory, scale, and time-frame, but allows for drawing trans-spatial and trans-temporal relations and exposes connections between abstractions of space, time, matter, and energy.
+A diagram is deterritorialised, not bound to a particular territory, scale, and time frame, but allows for drawing trans-spatial and trans-temporal relations and exposes connections between abstractions of space, time, matter, and energy.
 Moreover, it is an operational device capable of opening up new areas of sensation and intensity.
 Diagrammatisation entails a focus on technicity: technical processes and objects produced by supposedly enlightened and advanced humanity, enabling us to underline the frictions and discontinuities they generated.

 The multimedia installation puts into operation the diagram, performing an exploration across, on the one hand, different abstractions of time and space, and on the other, the entanglements between various landscapes in formation, generating a warped cross-section or archipelago of places and multitude of times linked by the resounding echoes of exploitation.